Essential Elements of a Magazine Business Plan

 Experts Who Will Help You

-Luckily, there are many people with sound publishing expertise
+Luckily, you can add people with sound publishing expertise

 part-time contributors without having to hire them as full-time